microsoft/MLOps/examples/KubeflowPipeline/README.md

-# End-to-End Pipeline Example on Azure"
+# End-to-End Pipeline Example on Azure
 #### An end-to-end guide to creating a pipeline in Azure that can train, register, and deploy an ML model that can recognize the difference between tacos and burritos
 ## Introductions
 ### Overview of Azure and AKS